 As kids, we called them mosquito eaters, mosquito hawks, skeeter eaters, and mosquito lions.
 Unfortunately, crane flies do not eat mosquitoes.
-Surprisingly, they can be lawn and garden pests.
+Instead, they can be lawn and garden pests.

 Spindly legs and quiet demeanor have probably protected more crane flies than deserve it as they cling to our walls and ceilings.
 Frequently allowed to remain in a home or on a patio because they were believed to eat mosquitoes, most adult crane flies don’t eat at all.
 Those that do, generally only eat nectar.
 Their offspring, however, are another story all together.
 There are two types of crane fly found in California: the marsh crane fly (Tipula oleracea) and the European crane fly (Tipula paludosa).
 Globally, there are over 15,000 different types of crane flies.